-Chase is graduated with his Master of Science degree from the Department of Ecosystem Science and Management.
-He is starting his PhD this fall at Michigan State University in XX lab.
+Chase graduated with his Master of Science degree from the Department of Ecosystem Science and Management.
 He is interested in the geography of fire occurrence.
 He has become an expert in species distribution modeling, specifically Maxent, to understand which climatic, geographic, and ecological variables are important in modeling fire occurrence over the last 15 or so years.

-Walter is majoring in Spatial Science in the Ecosystem Science and Management Department where he studies the distribution of green space and the relationship between sociological and environmental factors that influence the spatial distribution of green space within cities.
-Walter is also a teaching intern for ESSM 464 Spatial Project Management and ESSM 462 Advanced GIS.
+Walter is a Spatial Science alumni from the Ecosystem Science and Management Department where he studied the distribution of green space and the relationship between sociological and environmental factors that influence the spatial distribution of green space within cities.
+Walter was a teaching intern for ESSM 464 Spatial Project Management and ESSM 462 Advanced GIS.